Kepler K2 observations of the transitional millisecond pulsar PSR J1023+0038: Timing Analysis

 The Cholesky decomposition additionally allows us to investigate the ``whitened'' residuals, $\vec{R}_{\rm W} = L^{-1} \vec{R}$, which should have a normalised Gaussian distribution.
 In practice, we find that the distribution of $\vec{R}_{\rm W}$ is narrower around the peak and wider in the tails than a true Gaussian.
 We attribute this to time-varying covariances in the data caused by differing activity modes in the accretion disc (see Section \ref{sec:Flickering}), which are not captured by our stationary covariance function.
 To partially address this, we down-weighted periods of higher activity by multiplying each row and column of the covariance matrix by the running variance of the whitened residuals.
 Despite this, the distribution of whitened residuals remains clearly non-Gaussian.
 We also find that the residual distribution is not symmetric, but peaks slightly below zero.
 We believe that this is due to some remaining flaring activity from the accretion disk, which will always increase the observed flux, extending the positive tail of the residual distribution (see Section~\ref{sec:Flares} for more details).

 The best-fitting model to the orbital light curve is shown in Figure~\ref{fig:model_lc}.
 We find that the heating component (i.e. the sinusoidal modulation closest to the orbital frequency) arrives earlier than expected from the pulsation-derived ephemeris by 7.6$\pm$0.3~minutes, while the ellipsoidal component (at the second harmonic of the orbital frequency) arrives late by 4.5$\pm$0.7~minutes with respect to the orbital ephemeris.
 The result is a distinctly asymmetric maximum with a sharper rise and shallower fall than a perfect sinusoid, peaking before companion superior conjunction.
+The measured amplitudes and phases of the two components agree with the values obtained by \citetalias{2018arXiv180104736P} by averaging over multiple 2-day windows.

 The best-fitting orbital frequencies $\hat{\nu}_{1}$ and $\hat{\nu}_2$ are inconsistent with the X-ray pulsation timing-derived ephemeris period, appearing faster and slower at the $5\sigma$ and $3\sigma$ levels respectively.
 The difference in $\nu_1$ corresponds to a time offset in the maximum of the heating component of $\pm2.3(5)$~minutes at the start/end of the \textit{Kepler} observations with the maxima becoming more asymmetric over the course of the observations.
 However, as we were unable to completely remove the correlated noise from the light curve, we note that the best-fitting periods of the two components and their statistical uncertainties should be treated with caution.